How To Set Yourself Up For Big Gains (Without Risking A Ton Of Capital)

 We’ve all been there at some point in our investing careers.
 You want to take advantage of an upward move in a stock, but don’t want to risk too much of your trading capital.

-For most beginner investors, that means you would simply buy a small amount of a stock and leave it at that.
+For novice investors, that means you would simply buy a small amount of a stock and leave it at that.
 But for the rest of us, call options may be the answer.

 In addition, the call will also change in value based on how much time is left before the expiration date.
-The call will be less valuable as it gets closer to the expiration date.
+Also known as time decay, the call will be less valuable as it gets closer to the expiration date, all else being equal.

 Let’s further examine how traders use calls to leverage upward moves — while limiting their risk at the same time.